When are my marks and feedback made available?

 This guide shows the different ways that you can use to access your marks and feedback within Blackboard.

-- We recommend using either the My Grades link in each of the courses or clicking on the View / Complete link where you originally submitted your assignment.
+- We recommend using either the My Marks and Feedback link on the course menu, or clicking on the View / Complete link where you originally submitted your assignment.

 - Remember: Even if you have submitted your work using a Turnitin assignment submission point, your mark and / or feedback may not be returned to you using Turnitin.
 If in doubt, please check with your lecturer.